weichen-qsnetwork/stratosnet.github.io/docs/docs-resource-node/setup-and-run-a-sds-resource-node.md

 ```

 This is a quick way for users to upload/download their files.
 Resource node can go offline at any time without being punished.
-On the other hand, since the resource node is not activated, users will not receive mining rewards(`utros`).
+On the other hand, since the resource node is not activated, users will not receive mining rewards.

 <br>